milkyway-labs/launch/signature/README.md

 - [MsgGrantAllowance](https://github.com/cosmos/cosmos-sdk/blob/v0.46.14/proto/cosmos/feegrant/v1beta1/tx.proto#L16)
     - This message is needed for the `Grantee` to use transaction fees from the `Staker` multisig account.

-Now, connect your ledger device to your device and sign it.
+Now, connect your ledger to your device and sign it.

 ```bash
 # Import your `Staker Controller` wallet